Projektanker/code-butler/README.md

 # Code Butler

+⚠️ BREAKING CHANGE: Required runtime changed from .NET 5 to .NET 6 (LTS) with version 2.0.0

+---

 [Code Butler](https://wwww.github.com/projektanker/code-butler) is a command line tool and [VS code extension](https://marketplace.visualstudio.com/items?itemName=projektanker.code-butler) for your `C#` files at your service.
 This tool is heavily inspired by [CodeMaid](https://www.codemaid.net).
 As it is not available as as a stand-alone version nor as a Visual Studio Code extension, this tool will provide similar features.
 ## Features